sillelien/dollar/README.md

-#THIS IS ALL OUT OF DATE, please check out http://neilellis.github.io/dollar for details on DollarScript, I will get round to updating this eventually :-)
+###This README is out of date, please check out http://neilellis.github.io/dollar for latest details on DollarScript, I will get round to updating this eventually :-)